August Update: Valuation Interest Rate Changes for Life and Annuities

 4.75% |

-lower their crediting rates offered (if they wish to avoid crediting at a level close to or above the valuation rate).
+lower, due to Q3-daily rate trends.
+Companies should continue to monitor these rates, particularly if they wish to avoid crediting at a level close to or above the valuation rate.

-For a full listing of 2018-2024 (prior years) “Non-Jumbo” Valuation Rates, please see links at bottom of page; we update these charts as new information is made available.
+For a full listing of “Non-Jumbo” Valuation Rates since 2018, please see links at bottom of page; we update these charts as new information is made available.

 Valuation rates for “Jumbo” contracts (i.e., those with an initial deposit $250 M or greater) will vary by day of issue, and are available via the NAIC website here.

-Deferred Annuities: 2024 Valuation rates for single premium and flexible premium product types are now final, with rates between 3.50-5.25% (representing increases ranging from 25-75 bp versus 2023 rates).
+Deferred Annuities: 2025 Valuation rates for single premium and flexible premium product types are now final, with valuation rates between 3.75-5.25% (representing no change for durations 10 years or less, or increases of 25-50 bp for longer durations, versus 2024 rates).
+The rate changes will vary depending on Type (A, B, C), using an issue year basis.

-The minimum dynamic annuity crediting rate now resolves to 2.25% -- a drop of 20 bp from the prior month.
+The minimum dynamic annuity crediting rate now resolves to 2.70% -- down 5 bp versus the prior month, but up 45 bp since September.

 All of this means that companies which have language in annuity contracts with an affected/upcoming reset should be prepared for possible major contract impact/implications.